How To Date Abroad: 6 Tips for Dating Internationally

 3. Use Dating Apps

-If you're looking for love, lust or a free tour guide (lol), you should definitely be using dating apps like Tinder, while you're abroad.
+If you're looking for love, lust or a free tour guide (lol), you should definitely be using dating apps like Tinder or Bumble, while you're abroad.
 Dating apps are helpful when you're trying to dip into the international dating pool because they allow you to meet people in a place where you likely don't know anyone.

 Don't leave your common sense at home though.
 You should still be smart about who you meet up with, let someone you trust know your location and always meet your date in a public place.

 Meetup.com is also a great way to meet like-minded people in the country you're visiting.
 Find groups with the same interests and hobbies as you.
-You can meet up with other millennial singles, hiking groups or poets.
+You can meet up with other millennial singles, hiking groups or even other solo travelers.
 It's cool to do activities that you enjoy in other countries with new people and perspectives.

 I once had a friend who went on a Tinder date abroad and it went horribly wrong.
 They decided to meet up at a popular a bar in London, so our entire friend group went along as a way to mix and mingle with his friends.
 The dude ended up whisking away my friend and before we knew it they had disappeared.
-She didn't have an international data plan or a local phone.
-Her phone only worked with wifi.
-So for two hours we didn't know where she was nor could we get in contact with her.
+She didn't have an international data plan or a local phone number and the phone she had only worked with wifi.
+So, for two hours we didn't know where she was and we couldn’t get in contact with her.

 It ended up being a Tinder date from hell.
 He tried to take her back to his apartment and was just a complete weirdo.

 I'm not telling you this as a way to turn you off from dating abroad, but to show you what NOT to do.
-You should always be extra careful, have a working mobile phone and don't agree to go anywhere private with someone you just met.
+You should always be extra careful, have a working cell phone, share your location with your friends and don't agree to go anywhere private with someone you just met.
+I’m not trying to read about you on the 10’o clock news, sis.
+Be smart out here.

 4. Go With The Flow